Meet the Team

 Hailing from upstate New York, Brian's climbing journey commenced in his early years, sharing adventures with his parents.
 He initiated his guiding career in 2013, embracing summers in Colorado while completing his undergrad studies at the University at Buffalo.
 Post-graduation, the magnetic allure of Moab, Utah's sandstone walls beckoned, propelling him into full-time guiding.

 With a heart for exploration, Brian has embarked on numerous international climbing expeditions, which led him to ascend and ski some of Central and South America's most revered volcanoes.
+However, Brian's passions extend beyond the climbing.
+When he's not in the mountains, you might find him strumming a guitar, sailing, or solving puzzles/riddles.

 Brian founded Access the Alpine after recognizing the potential for guiding companies to be more than just transactions; they can be vessels of sustainability, client-focused camaraderie, and genuine care.